open-telemetry/opentelemetry-specification/specification/sdk-configuration.md

 ### Programmatic
 All default SDK implementations *MUST* provide a programmatic configuration mechanism, in the language of the SDK itself.
-All other mechanisms *SHOULD* be able to be built on top of this mechanism, if at all possible.
+All other mechanisms *SHOULD* be built on top of this mechanism, if at all possible.

 ### Other Mechanisms
 Additional configuration mechanisms SHOULD be provided in whatever